Hikari no Densetsu: Reception

 The anime series would have probably never have been released outside Japan had not been for the 1988 Olympics which were to be held at Seoul, South Korea.
 The 1988 Olympics featured national rhythmic gymnastic competitions, and because of that the anime series was re-aired during the Olympics in 1988.
 During this time Tatsunoko Productions decided to release the series in Europe were rhythmic gymnastics is popular.
-And in an instant the anime became a huge success in every European country that it was dubbed and aired.

 The anime series was criticized in Europe for its inability to properly show movement and for the fact that the rhythmic gymnastic performances were too short compare to real performances that can last for as far as five minutes.
-But despite this criticism, the anime became very successful in Europe and it is still popular to this day.

 Hentai version

 For a number of years during the late 1980s and 90s there have been rumors of a hentai version of Hikari no Densetsu.
 These rumors were proven to be untrue; there is no evidence that proves that there has been a hentai version of the anime series.
 However, there is an anime series that has parodied the Hikari no Densetsu series in the past (It is believed that this is where the rumors have come from).
 The anime series was parodied by Cream Lemon, an anthology OVA series from the mid and late 80s which is known for its emphasis on the story and its plot.
 In the second installment of the OVA series, the second episode called "White Shadow", it tells the story of an aspiring gymnast that resembles the character the anime character Hikari in design.
 The episode also contains two male characters that resemble Mao and Takaaki.
 This episode was mostly ignored by fans of the manga and anime series as a parody due to its lack of reference of the series and its poor quality, texture and design.
 The episode was released in the United States by Excalibur Films on both VHS and DVD with the alternate name "Black Widow" with other episodes of the Cream lemon series as part of a trilogy titled: "Pandora An Erotic Trilogy - Brothers Grime Adult Cartoon Volume 3."
 The episode was in English and uncensored.